SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

-   Any internal implementation details of your framework can still use the default access level of internal, or can be marked as private if you wish to hide them from other parts of the framework's internal code.
+   Any internal implementation details of your framework can still use the default access level of internal, or can be marked as private if you want to hide them from other parts of the framework's internal code.
-   You only need to mark an entity as public if you want it to become part of your framework's API.
+   You need to mark an entity as public only if you want it to become part of your framework's API.

 .. _AccessControl_AccessControlSyntax: